llelik/storagegrid-audit-analysis-calc/README.md

 - ARCT - Archive Retrieve (Cloud Tier) - basically ingress (similar to SPUT in terms of network cost)
 - SPOS - S3 POST is used to restore object from AWS Glacier storage to a Cloud Storage Pool

-There are also Swift entries but barely anyone uses it so click on the audit-sum link above to see about Swift.
+There are also Swift entries but barely anyone uses it, so click on the audit-sum link above to see about Swift.

-#### What else related to consumption and utilization can I find in StorageGRID audit log
+### What else related to consumption and utilization can I find in StorageGRID audit logs

 ORLM is the ILM stuff.
-If you want to find those, look for audit type `ATYP` string ORLM.
+If you want to find those, look for audit type `ATYP`, string ORLM.

 In the example below we can see `RULE` that was applied was "Make 2 Copies", the default rule in StorageGRID. `PATH` tells us the ILM'd object was `testobject-7` in the bucket `three003`.
 Log entries are one per line (this sample has been formatted for easier viewing.)